UPB-FILS-MA/upb-fils-ma.github.io/docs/project.md

 ## Hardware Rules

-1. It is not allowed to use processors (eg Broadcom BCM2711, Broadcom BCM2712), you can only use microprocessors.
-Examples of microprocessors: RP2040, nRF52, STM32 or ESP32 (RISC-V)
+1. It is not allowed to use processors/microprocessors (eg Broadcom BCM2711, Broadcom BCM2712), you can only use microcontrollers.
+Examples of microcontrollers: RP2040, nRF52, STM32 or ESP32 (RISC-V)
 2. The hardware part may be designed either using a breadboard and jumper wires, a protoboard(solder breadboard) or a PCBs.

 ## Software Rules